cmwylie19/kubefs/README.md

 - Serve - serves the webserver
 - port - port from which to serve
-- cert - server ceritifcate
+- cert - server certificate
 - key - server private key
 - dir - image directory